mizuki-nana/sneaker/docs/src/functional.rst

 .. cpp:class:: sneaker::functional::call
 ----------------------------------------

-A deriving type of `sneaker::functional::function` that takes no arguments and has no return type.
+A variant of `sneaker::functional::function` that is compatible with functions, functors and lambdas whose signatures take no arguments and has no return type.

 .. cpp:class:: sneaker::functional::action< ...Args>
 ---------------------------------------------------------

-A deriving type of `sneaker::functional::function` that takes a list of statically defined argument types but has no return type.
+A variant of `sneaker::functional::function` that is compatible with functions, functors and lambdas whose signatures take a list of statically typed arguments but has no return type.

 .. cpp:class:: sneaker::functional::predicate< ...Args>
 ------------------------------------------------------------

-A deriving type of `sneaker::functional::function` that takes a list of statically defined argument types and has return type of `bool`.
+A variant of `sneaker::functional::function` that is compatible with functions, functors and lambdas whose signatures take a list of statically typed arguments, and has a return type of `bool`.